-- (a) promote Guyana as a seat for international commercial arbitration; - (b) provide the necessary facilities, including administrative and office services, for the conduct of domestic and international arbitration; - (c) provide for cost effective and timely services for the conduct of domestic and international arbitration; - (d) encourage domestic arbitration as a means of settling disputes; - (e) advise the Government on any of the matters mentioned in the foregoing sub-paragraphs of this subsection; - (f) appoint arbitrators to an arbitration tribunal in accordance with the provisions of this Act; - (g) collect arbitration fees and pay remuneration to arbitrators; - (h) archive files and provide copies of awards at the request of parties or of competent State bodies; - (i) perform any other function supplementary or ancillary to the above-mentioned functions; and - (j) perform such other functions assigned to it by this or any other law.
+- (a) promote Guyana as a seat for international commercial arbitration; - (b) provide the necessary facilities, including administrative and office services, for the conduct of domestic and international arbitration; - (c) provide for cost effective and timely services for the conduct of domestic and international arbitration; - (d) encourage domestic arbitration as a means of settling disputes; - (e) advise the Government on any of the matters mentioned in the foregoing sub-paragraphs of this subsection; - (f) appoint arbitrators to an arbitration tribunal in accordance with the provisions of this Act;

-Amendment of70.
-Where any amendment is made to the UNCITRAL Rules, theSchedule.Minister, may, by order, amend the Schedule in accordance with the

-Schedule. amendment to the Rules.
+No. 6] LAWS OF GUYANA [A.D.
+2024] (g) collect arbitration fees and pay remuneration to arbitrators; (h) archive files and provide copies of awards at the request of parties or of competent State bodies; (i) perform any other function supplementary or ancillary to the above-mentioned functions; and (j) perform such other functions assigned to it by this or any other law.
+Amendment of 70.
+Where any amendment is made to the UNCITRAL Rules, the Schedule.
+Minister, may, by order, amend the Schedule in accordance with the Schedule amendment to the Rules.
 Regulations.
 71. (1) The Minister may make regulations for the purpose of giving effect to the provisions of this Act.
 (2) Without limiting the generality of subsection (1), the Minister may make regulations for the establishment, procedures and management of arbitral tribunals and arbitration centres.
 Review of the Act.
 72. If any time the Model Law is amended, the Minister shall review this Act in order to determine whether any amendments should be made to this Act.
 Transitional.
 73. This Act applies to an arbitration conducted under an arbitration agreement made before the day this Act comes into force, if the arbitration is commenced on or after the day this Act comes into force.
 Repeal.
 Cap.
 7:03 74.
 (1) The Arbitration Act (hereinafter in this section referred to as "the former Act") is repealed.
-(2) Notwithstanding subsection (1), an arbitration commenced under the Arbitration Act and any Court proceedings relating to any such arbitration may be continued and completed and enforced as if the former Act was still in force.
-(3) Awards that have been finalised prior to the commencement of this Act shall be enforced under the former Act as if that Act was still in force.
-Act binds the 75.
-This Act binds the State.